maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/202511TypesNetwork.md

 **Traceroute Results Screenshot:**
 ![Screenshot](../../images/soho-traceroute.png)

-What I learned from the traceroute results is that data doesn't travel directly to websites but instead goes through many intermediate routers owned by different organizations and ISPs, and the path can vary based on network conditions with some routers not responding but the data still getting through.
+The traceroute results showed that data doesn't travel directly to websites but instead goes through many intermediate routers owned by different organizations and ISPs, and the path can vary based on network conditions with some routers not responding but the data still getting through.

 **Step 6: Simple Web Server (Application Layer)**